lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-05-github-blog-multiple-language-support-with-jekyll-theme-minimal-mistakes.md

 After **YOU MAY ALSO ENJOY** header at the tail of any post, there follow 4 different post thumbnails as related posts.
 If there are predesignated list of related posts 4 posts come from there.
 If not, 4 recent posts from all blog posts follow.

-If this part is not changed, in related post section posts written in different languages simply mix up.
+So if I do not modify this part, this related posts section is simply mixed up with posts of different languages.

-So I changed the related lines by importing `get-lang-posts` and using `lang_posts`.
-As I had no plan to set related posts for my posts, I gave little twist for fun: if no related posts explicitly set, the section is filled with 4 posts randomly chosen from `lang_posts`.
+To handle this I changed related lines by importing `get-lang-posts` and using `lang_posts`.
+As I had no plan to set related posts for my posts, I gave little twist for fun: if no related posts explicitly set, the section is filled with 4 posts ***randomly*** chosen from `lang_posts`.
 So now I have my related posts section changing contents every time I commit to master repo to trigger remote `Jekyll` build from Github Pages.

 ```html
 <!-- Only some part of code is displayed -->